geoserver/geoserver/doc/en/user/source/community/css/tutorial.rst

     * {
       stroke-width: 0.2;
       label: [STATE_ABBR];
+      label-anchor: 0.5 0.5;
       font-family: "Times New Roman";
       font-style: normal;
       font-size: 14;
     }

-Press the :guilabel:`Submit` button at the bottom of the CSS form to see your style applied to the states layer.
+Press the :guilabel:`Submit` button at the bottom of the CSS form to save your changes and see your style applied to the states layer.

 Surprise!
 The borders are missing.
 What happened?
 In the GeoServer CSS module, each type of symbolizer has a "key" property which controls whether it